molily/molily.de/_posts/2017-11-25-robust-javascript.md

 In the `querySelector` example above, `querySelector` uses two ways to send messages to the caller: A return value or an exception.
 In our own code, we can use the same pattern.

-Here’s our “fail fast” example again, a function that returns a number and throws a `TypeError` if it cannot produce a number:
+Here’s our “fail fast” example again, a function that returns a number or throws a `TypeError` if it cannot produce a number:

 ```js
 function sum(a, b) {